 Support us

-You can help us keep this podcast going, keep it advert free, and create more resources for learning (like courses) β and your support will pay for subscriptions, transcripts, and many other things we need to do to keep on bringing you regular episodes.
-Thank you! ?
+Your gifts and donations help us keep this podcast going, keep it advert free, create more resources for learning (like courses and workshops), and pay for subscriptions, transcripts, and many other things we need.
+Thank you!